MSc by Research in Experimental Psychology

 You will have access to the department’s IT support and university library services, such as the Radcliffe Science Library, and experimental facilities should be made available as appropriate to the research topic.
 The provision of other resources specific to your research will be agreed with your supervisor.
-The department provides some funding towards a computer in the first year and further funding for consumables each year (for a maximum of three years) to students who do not have access to funds from funding bodies.
+The department provides some funding towards a computer in the first year and further funding for consumables each year (for a maximum of two years) to students who do not have access to funds from funding bodies.

 You will be able to attend the seminars organised by individual research groups or groups with common areas of interest organised for your own members and others.
 The department also provides regular departmental seminars during term time.

 You are encouraged to attend departmental events as departmental seminars and colloquia bring research students together with academic and other research staff in the department to hear about on-going research, and provide an opportunity for networking and socialising.

 The departmental social committee holds occasional events throughout the academic year for both students and staff in the department.